Price & Hours

-- Type: Swimming/Pools
+- Swimming/Pools Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 Facing the southern edge of Ambergris Caye, Hol Chan Marine Reserve is the oldest reserve in Belize.
 Its name translates to "Little Channel," in reference to a coral-filled gap in Belize's immense barrier reef.
-Encompassing three square miles, this densely populated aquatic zone is a sanctuary for stingrays, eels, and sharks, among other creatures.
+Encompassing 3 square miles, this densely populated aquatic zone is a sanctuary for stingrays, eels and sharks, among other creatures.

 The reserve is separated into four parts: the mangroves, the reef, the sea-grass beds and the most recently added Shark Ray Alley.
 Because of its diversity, the reserve has flourished as a hot spot for scuba divers and snorkelers.
 Recent travelers said Hol Chan Marine's crystal clear waters and abundant sea life make it a prime spot for snorkeling and diving.

 The reserve is located about 4 miles southeast of San Pedro in Ambergris Caye.
 To get here, you'll need to book a boat and a guide from Caye Caulker.
 A visitor's center, which can provide more information on the reserve and its inhabitants, is located on Caribena Street in San Pedro and is open daily from 9 a.m. to 5 p.m.